-The tranche A Warrants issued in favor of the EIB in relation to the Tranche A disbursement in the form of 2,779,188 Bons de Souscription d'Actions ("BSA") are derivative instruments.
+The Tranche A Warrants issued in favor of the EIB in relation to the Tranche A disbursement in the form of 2,779,188 Bons de Souscription d'Actions ("BSA") are derivative instruments.

-Because of its terms and conditions of the EIB's put option, we consider that the put option and the tranche A Warrants are to be treated as a single compound embedded derivative.
+Because of the terms and conditions of the EIB's put option, we consider that the put option and the Tranche A Warrants are to be treated as a single compound derivative.

-Because of its terms and conditions, we consider it highly unlikely that the Company will exercise the call option.
+Because of the terms and conditions of the Company's call option, we consider it highly unlikely that the Company will exercise the call option.
 Accordingly, the call option has been valued at zero and is not accounted for.